 Practical tips to help you improve your credit rating and avoid expensive high interest loans

-Personal loans are a good option for people who do not have a deposit to put towards the purchase of their car, because the amount available can often cover the entire purchase.
+Personal loans can be a good option for people who do not have a deposit to put towards their car purchase because the amount available can often cover the entire purchase.

-With a personal contract plan, you must put down a deposit – usually about ten per cent of the value of the car.
-You pay a relatively low monthly payment plan for the duration of the contract, and the contract will usually last between one and three years.
+With a personal contract plan, you typically put down a ten percent deposit; you then pay a relatively low monthly payment plan for the duration of the contract, and the contract will usually last between one and three years.

-At the end of the contract, you have the option of either buying the car outright for the resale price or handing it back to the dealer.
+At the end of the contract, you have the option of either buying the car outright for the resale price or to hand it back to the dealer.

 A lot of people use personal contract plans on a rotating basis, returning the car and taking out finance on a new car every few years.
 This means that for a relatively low fee they enjoy driving a brand new car, and don’t have to worry about the stress of maintenance on older cars.